UMNLibraries/umedia/README.md

 ...
 ```

-Once the rails server has booted, open [http://localhost:3000/](http://localhost:3000/) in yourbrowser.
+Once the rails server has booted, open [http://localhost:3000/](http://localhost:3000/) in your browser.

 ### Optional: Configure credentials in the `.env` file: